 Customers appreciate fast responding websites and ultra-low page load times.
-Mobile technology and the innovation coming along with increasing reliance on smartphones and tablets is showing no signs of slowing down.
+Mobile technology and the innovation coming along with increasing reliance on smartphones and tablets are showing no signs of slowing down.
 Top online retailers understand the need to deliver website content efficiently from Web servers to the tiny real estate of mobile screens.
-Getting it right with thoroughly designed websites dedicated for mobile platforms enables customers to make quick and educated purchase decisions that ultimately create never-ending revenue streams for online businesses.
+Getting it right with thoroughly designed websites dedicated to mobile platforms enables customers to make quick and educated purchase decisions that ultimately create never-ending revenue streams for online businesses.

 And if you still plan to overlook mobile website performance, you might want to reconsider the opportunities and success otherwise achievable mostly with a dedicated, speed-optimized mobile website.

-Yet, online businesses and webmasters responsible for maintaining high-performance and fully-optimized websites tend to overlook crucial Web design elements that cripple site load times.
+Yet, online businesses and webmasters responsible for maintaining high-performance and fully-optimized websites tend to overlook crucial web design elements that cripple site load times.
 And the consequences are usually as hazardous as the Trojan Horse penetrating through fortified defenses and taking full control over the City of Troy, despite the size and dominion of the Trojan Army.

-Competition for online business success is just as intense, if only a bit less violent.
+Competition for online business success is just as intense if only a bit less violent.
 The fight for customer attention boils down to delivering the requested content most efficiently and accurately, irrespective of the company size and past laurels.
-And just like human blunders and ignorance dictating outcome of the Trojan War, common mistakes killing website performance tend to determine the outcome of online business competition – fastest to the finish line wins the race!
+And just like human blunders and ignorance dictating the outcome of the Trojan War, common mistakes killing website performance tend to determine the outcome of online business competition – fastest to the finish line wins the race!

 The aptly named Gap of Death, the interval between expected page load time of under 2 seconds and average site load time of 5 seconds expands or contracts due to surprisingly neglected website optimization tactics and business decisions.
-Contrary to the popular sentiment, speed optimization is ideally implemented across all stages of Website development, and not just after building the entire site, which is only when website owners realize the need to push for website performance optimization.
+Contrary to the popular sentiment, speed optimization is ideally implemented across all stages of website development, and not just after building the entire site, which is only when website owners realize the need to push for website performance optimization.

-Final tweaks and speed optimization add-ons implemented after developing websites does improve page speed though, bringing down load time to at least reach the Gap of Death.
+Final tweaks and speed optimization add-ons implemented after developing websites does improve page speed though, bringing down the load time to at least reach the Gap of Death.
 But even within this performance zone, conversion rates go down by 7 percent for each second of delay after the expected page load time of 2 seconds.